-"Collaborating with Paul Anderson and Paul Preissner to bring the 2021 U.S. Pavilion to life is an unparalleled opportunity to not only showcase the breadth and depth of our faculty and alumni talent, but also to provide our students with hands-on experience through their contributions to the fabrication of models and furniture design," said Rebecca Rugg, Dean of the College of Architecture, Design, and the Arts at the University of Illinois at Chicago.
+"Collaborating with Paul Andersen and Paul Preissner to bring the 2021 U.S. Pavilion to life is an unparalleled opportunity to not only showcase the breadth and depth of our faculty and alumni talent, but also to provide our students with hands-on experience through their contributions to the fabrication of models and furniture design," said Rebecca Rugg, Dean of the College of Architecture, Design, and the Arts at the University of Illinois Chicago.

-Director of the UIC School of Architecture Robert Somol said, "as in other work conducted in the School, the UIC proposal for the U.S. Pavilion intensifies and deviates a standard element or system as a means to remake the world in a surprising yet plausible way."
+Director of the UIC School of Architecture Robert Somol said, "As in other work conducted in the School, the UIC proposal for the U.S. Pavilion intensifies and deviates a standard element or system as a means to remake the world in a surprising yet plausible way."

-AMERICAN FRAMING is made possible by The Bureau of Educational and Cultural Affairs of the U.S. Department of State.
-Support is provided by Glen-Gery Corporation/Brickworks.
+AMERICAN FRAMING is made possible by The Bureau of Educational and Cultural Affairs of the U.S. Department of State, the National Endowment for the Arts, and the University of Illinois Chicago.
+Support is provided by Alphawood Foundation, HDR, Glen-Gery Corporation/Brickworks, the Graham Foundation for Advanced Studies in the Fine Arts, the Thornton Tomasetti Foundation, Joseph and Mary Burns, and Brooklyn PrintWorks.
+Architectural Record is the media sponsor for the U.S. Pavilion.